 The greatest achievements of modern humanity have been the result of teamwork, rather than individual effort.
-But high performing teams don’t form by happenstance.
+But high performing teams don’t form by chance.
 They aren’t the result of simply pulling together incredibly talented people who possess the skills you need.

 So why is it that some teams perform better than others?
 What is it that sets high performing teams apart from the rest?